brkarcher/brkarcher.github.io/shadow.md

 Galvin crossed his arms and shook his head.
 "Nothing.
 I've been looking.
 All of these meetings happen so quickly and I can't forsake my own duties just to go snooping in on my colleagues who may or may not be doing anything untoward."

 "I understand.
 And I agree that something is wrong at the College.
 But what?
-What has she done that the Lightbringer should forgive my bloody hands for righting?"
+What has she done that the Lightbringer should forgive our bloody hands for righting?"

 Galvin threw his hands up.
 "Bah."